 How to apply: Email your CV and a covering letter to email@example.com by end of Monday 26th August 2019.

 Overview of the position

-We are a small non-profit but our pay policy is quite progressive and the salaries can be quite competitive.
-We are committed to providing fair pay and a healthy work culture, a collaborative work environment, opportunities for international travel, and great opportunities to grow as a developer.
+We are a small non-profit, but we are committed to providing a healthy work culture, a collaborative work environment, opportunities for international travel, and great opportunities to grow as a developer.

 Background on the OPEN network tech program